 Actuarial Standards assessing the damage impact in insurance terms;

-Computer/Information Standards providing the overall design, construction, and execution of the model.
+Computer/Information Standards providing the overall design, construction, and execution of the hurricane model.

-The Commission finds and recognizes that the scientific fields underlying loss projection models continue to evolve providing further insights into property damage and insurance implications.
-As a direct consequence, the Commission reviews and revises the standards comprising its Report of Activities every odd-numbered year.
-Every odd-numbered year is defined as every year ending in an odd number, i.e., 2009, 2011, 2013, 2015, 2017, etc. The Commission finds that the standards adopted every odd-numbered year represent the current state of actuarial science regarding computer simulation modeling for purposes of producing loss costs and probable maximum loss levels for residential property in Florida that are accurate and reliable.
+The Commission finds and recognizes that the scientific fields underlying hurricane models continue to evolve providing further insights into property damage and insurance implications.
+As a direct consequence, the Commission reviews and revises the hurricane standards comprising its Hurricane Standards Report of Activities every odd-numbered year.
+Every odd-numbered year is defined as every year ending in an odd number, i.e., 2009, 2011, 2013, 2015, 2017, etc. The Commission finds that the hurricane standards adopted every odd-numbered year represent the current state of actuarial science regarding computer simulation hurricane modeling for purposes of producing hurricane loss costs and hurricane probable maximum loss levels for residential property in Florida that are accurate and reliable.

+The Commission finds that the computer simulation flood models that will be reviewed by the Commission for acceptability include appropriate model representations to simulate floods and the induced damage on personal residential property in Florida.
+The basic features of the flood model construction are reflected in the seven sections of flood standards established in June of 2017:

+General Flood Standards reflecting the professional status of the flood model designers and testers and generic aspects of the flood model;

+Meteorological Flood Standards covering all aspects of coastal flooding including wind and other meteorological elements that drive storm surge;

+Hydrological and Hydraulic Flood Standards covering all aspects of inland flooding including riverine, lacustrine, and surface water flooding;

+Statistical Flood Standards addressing the statistical foundation of the flood model and the sensitivity and uncertainty assessment of flood model outputs as a function of flood model inputs;

+Vulnerability Flood Standards assessing the impact of the coastal and inland flooding on personal residential property;

+Actuarial Flood Standards assessing the damage impact in insurance terms;

+Computer/Information Flood Standards providing the overall design, construction, and execution of the flood model.

+The Commission finds and recognizes that the scientific fields underlying flood models continue to evolve providing further insights into property damage and insurance implications.
+As a direct consequence, the Commission reviews and revises the flood standards comprising its Flood Standards Report of Activities no less than every four years.
+The Commission finds that the flood standards adopted no less than every four years represent the current state of actuarial science regarding computer simulation flood modeling for purposes of producing flood loss costs and flood probable maximum loss levels for personal residential property in Florida that are accurate and reliable.

 The words “accurate” and “reliable” are used in s.
 627.0628, F.S., but are not defined therein.
-In the context of computer simulation modeling, “accurate” means that the models meet the standards that have been developed to assure scientifically acceptable loss cost projections and probable maximum loss levels.
-However, “accurate” cannot necessarily mean that a model conforms exactly to known facts since that contradicts the nature of the modeling process.
-“Reliable” is defined for computer simulation models as meaning that the model will consistently produce statistically similar results upon repeated use without inherent or known bias.
+In the context of computer simulation hurricane and flood modeling, “accurate” means that the hurricane and flood models meet the applicable standards that have been developed to assure scientifically acceptable hurricane and flood loss cost projections and hurricane and flood probable maximum loss levels.
+However, “accurate” cannot necessarily mean that a hurricane or flood model conforms exactly to known facts since that contradicts the nature of the hurricane and flood modeling process.
+“Reliable” is defined for computer simulation hurricane and flood models as meaning that the hurricane or flood model will consistently produce statistically similar results upon repeated use without inherent or known bias.

 Findings of the Commission